datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <hr>

 Looking at the diagram,
-which files changed in the most recent (bottom-most) commit to this repository?
+which files changed in the last (bottom-most) commit to this repository?

 *** =possible_answers
-- `data/northern.csv`
+- [`data/northern.csv`]
-- [`report.md`]
+- `report.md`
 - `draft.md`

 *** =hint

+Look in the right-most column to see which file is new.

 *** =feedbacks
+- Correct!
 - No: that is part of the most recent commit, but wasn't changed in it.
-- Correct!
 - No: that file is no longer present in the tree.

 <!-- -------------------------------------------------------------------------------- -->